Interesting Times: Themes

 In an interview republished at L-space, the Terry Pratchett wiki, Pratchett explains the concepts behind the novel.
 "It'd be easier for people to read Interesting Times, than to sum it up, but I would say that one of the things I wanted to develop in the story was the strange way in which revolutions can turn into tyrannies.
-People struggle to over-throw tyrants, then suddenly find that they're ruled by "The Government" once again - and popular uprisings don't stop often to ask common people what it is they need."
+People struggle to over-throw tyrants, then suddenly find that they're ruled by "The Government" once again ― and popular uprisings don't stop often to ask common people what it is they need."

 Reception

-Interesting Times was well received by critics and readers alike.
-The book enjoys consistently high reviews on both Amazon and Goodreads.
+Interesting Times was well received by critics.

 The San Francisco Chronicle called the novel "unadulterated fun… Witty… Frequently hilarious" and remarked that "Pratchett parodies everything in sight."